-For a number of countries, particularly developing countries, statistics related to government spending as a percentage of GDP are subject to frequent revisions by data sources such as the IMF.
+For a number of countries, particularly developing countries, statistics related to government spending as a percentage of GDP are subject to frequent revisions by such data sources as the IMF.

 Sources.
-The Index relies on the following sources for information on government intervention in the economy, in order of priority: Organisation for Economic Co-operation and Development data; Eurostat data; African Development Bank and Organisation for Economic Co-operation and Development, African Economic Outlook; International Monetary Fund, Staff Country Report, "Selected Issues and Statistical Appendix," Staff Country Report, "Article IV Consultation," and World Economic Outlook Database; Asian Development Bank, Key Indicators for Asia and the Pacific; African Development Bank, The ADB Statistics Pocketbook; official government publications of each country; and United Nations Economic Commission for Latin America, Economic Survey of Latin America and the Caribbean.
+The Index relies on the following sources for information on government intervention in the economy, in order of priority: Economist Intelligence Unit, Data Tool; Organisation for Economic Co-operation and Development data; Eurostat data; African Development Bank and Organisation for Economic Co-operation and Development, African Economic Outlook; International Monetary Fund, Staff Country Report, "Selected Issues and Statistical Appendix," Staff Country Report, "Article IV Consultation," and World Economic Outlook database; Asian Development Bank, Key Indicators for Asia and the Pacific; African Development Bank, The ADB Statistics Pocketbook; official government publications of each country; and United Nations Economic Commission for Latin America, Economic Survey of Latin America and the Caribbean.